Menu

 All Year 11 students have an individual interview with the Connexions Advisor in the first term and follow up interviews can be made through their Head of Progress and Learning.
 Indeed, Year 11 students are able to drop into informal lunch time sessions with the Connexions Advisor.
 All Year 11 students have individual interviews with members of the Senior Leadership Team in January to discuss their plans for Post-16.

 Year 11 students develop their work-based skills within the Skills for Life Curriculum.
-They use the Start website to research their Post-16 options and develop their personal marketing skills through CV writing and through a soft skill audit.
-They are also informed of other study options such as Higher Apprenticeships, studying A Levels at other Sixth Forms and Vocational Qualifications.
+They use the Unifrog website to research their Post-16 options and develop their personal marketing skills through CV writing and through a soft skill audit.
+They are also informed through a dedicated POst 16 pathway assembly in the Autumn Term.
 Open Days and Open Evenings for local colleges and schools are displayed within the form notice board and students have a copy to take home.

 Parents can also make appointments with the Connexions Advisor at Year 11 Parents' Evening, and the Connexions Advisor is present at Post-16 Careers Information Evening, Post-16 Information Evening and Exam Results day.